The Canadian Encyclopedia: First editions

 By May 1984, Hurtig Publishers had received over 105,000 in pre-sale orders for the first edition of The Canadian Encyclopedia, which was finally published in 1985 (ISBN 0-88830-269-X).
 Carrying nearly 3 million words within three separate volumes, it featured over 2,500 contributors and included more than 9,000 articles.
 Costing $125 per set, this first edition sold out within days of publication and became a Canadian bestseller; nearly 150,000 sets sold in six months.

 Two years later, Alain Stanké of Montreal published the first French edition of the encyclopedia, Encyclopédie canadienne, in three volumes.

 A revised and expanded edition of TCE was released in 1988 (ISBN 0-88830-326-2), selling out just as the first.
 This edition would add a fourth volume and around 500,000 new words.
 Encoded in a markup language precursor of HTML, this edition would be the first encyclopedia in the world to use a computer to help compile, typeset, design, and print it.
+These additions received positive reviews and praise for their creation.

 1990s

 In September 1990, Hurtig published The Junior Encyclopedia of Canada (ISBN 0-88830-334-3), illustrated with over 3000 photos, drawings, and maps.
 This five-volume encyclopedia was funded by the federal Department of Communications and a grant from the CRB Foundation of Montreal.
 It would be the first encyclopedia for young Canadians.

 In May 1991, Hurtig sold his publishing company to McClelland & Stewart (M&S), and the encyclopedia along with it.
 Soon, a vice president at M&S would be the first to usher in the first real electronic version of the encyclopedia in 1995: The Canadian Encyclopedia Plus, published as a digital CD-ROM (ISBN 0-7710-2041-4), with searching capability, hot links to related articles, and multimedia.
 This digital format would also eventually incorporate the Gage Canadian Dictionary and Roget's Thesaurus with the text of TCE, as well as incorporating the Columbia Encyclopedia.

 The first edition of the encyclopedia on CD-ROM was released in 1993; the second, in 1995.

-The 1998-99 Canadian Encyclopedia on CD-ROM came in three separate versions:
+The 1998–99 Canadian Encyclopedia on CD-ROM came in three separate versions: